Readit News logoReadit News

 x86x87 commented on My 16-month theanine self-experiment dynomight.net/theanine/... · Posted by u/dynm

-ibaikov · 9 months ago
+ibaikov · a year ago

 I read a study about athletes given either a strong coffee, placebo, or a caffeine in capsule form.
 The study suggested that even if coffee had less caffeine than athletes got directly in a capsule (and measured in their blood) strong coffee boosted their performance more.
 This suggests that we might be getting a boost from sensing strong flavor by our receptors.
 Not sure how else to interpret it, but I really wish there would be more studies on this.